IanFletcher1Spatial/strigo-lab-exercises/5-add-a-writer/exercise.md

 ![SheetDefinition.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lK7m&feoid=00N30000006n8wU&refid=0EM4Q0000028bXR)

 #### 3\.
 Feature Type Dialog
-When you set the Definition to Automatic in the Add Writer dialog, the details about the Feature Type name will need to be defined.
-After clicking the OK button in the Add Writer dialog, a Feature Type dialog appears.
+When you set the *Definition* to **Automatic** in the *Add Writer dialog*, the details about the Feature Type name will need to be defined.
+After clicking the **OK** button in the Add Writer dialog, a Feature Type dialog appears.
 In this dialog, you will need to set the Feature Type Name; this will be the name of the layer or worksheet.

-Set the Sheet Name to Addresses and click OK.
+Set the *Sheet Name* to **Addresses** and click **OK**.
 There are other parameters that could be set for the Microsoft Excel writer, but they can be left as default for this tutorial.\
 ![FeatureType.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lK7m&feoid=00N30000006n8wU&refid=0EM4Q0000028bXb)

 #### 4\.
 Connect the Writer Feature Type
 Once the Addresses writer feature type has been added to the canvas, it needs to be connected to the workflow.
-Click on the output port of the AttributeManager transformer drag to connect to the writer feature type input port.\
+Click on the output port of the **AttributeManager** transformer drag to connect to the writer feature type input port.\
 ![ConnectedWriter.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lK7m&feoid=00N30000006n8wU&refid=0EM4Q0000028bXl)

 #### 5. Click "Next"